cypnk/Cabin-Life/Cabin Area Network/README.md

 All devices receive all message data payloads on the bus at all times.

-The devices connected to their bus transciever/buffer should be electrically isolated as much as possible E.G. Only communicate via optocouplers to the buffer, regulated power supplies if they may share the same power source etc...
+The devices connected to their bus transceiver/buffer should be electrically isolated as much as possible.
+E.G. Only communicate via optocouplers to the buffer, regulated power supplies if they may share the same power source etc...
 Each connected device may be given a specific device name or destination as a portion of the 32 bit data payload.
 The device itself need not know their physical addresses on the bus, but it may be easier to debug if the bus address (set via the 8 DIP switches) is the same as the device destination name.

 One possible arrangement of the 32 bits of the device data payload: